feluxe/very-hungry-pi/README.md

 ### Share backup sources with the Pi:

 Your Pi needs access to the directories of each client that you want to backup.
-Just share/export them with `NFS` or `Samba` (There are plenty tutorials online).
+Just share/export them with `NFS` or `Samba` (There are plenty tutorials online for this common task).
-Perhaps you can backup local directories of your Pi as well.
+Perhaps vhpi can also create backups of your Pi's local directories too.

 You should use `autofs` or similar to automatically mount the shared directories with your Pi when ever they are available.
 This way you don't have to manually share them each time your Pi or a client reboots.